Skip to main content

 For e-invoicing, keep scope boundaries explicit.
 The cited EU rule supports mandatory receipt and processing of standard-compliant eInvoices for public contracting authorities or entities, not a blanket private B2B mandate.
 For deeper VAT context, see Cross-Border VAT for Digital Platforms: OSS IOSS and the EU VAT Gap.

 Make auditability a launch gate by keeping records for each state transition you operate, for example: requested, pending review, held, returned, released, failed, reconciled.
-Set retention rules in the pack.
+Set retention rules in your compliance records.
 Regulation E requires evidence of compliance to be retained for not less than two years, and BSA-required records have a five-year baseline.

 Keep a per-market unknowns log with validated items, assumptions, owner, last-checked date, and decision impact if an assumption fails.
 This prevents launch approvals based on unlinked assumptions.